mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

 Procedure
 ---------
-// TODO : Can you please rewrite this sentence.
-Its clear what you are trying to say but when read as a whole line, i feel as if it doesn't flow as a sentence.

-Although its possible to deploy multiple members on a single system, it reduces the redundancy and capacity of the system, these kinds of deployments are typically for testing purposes and beyond the scope of this tutorial.
+Although you may to deploy more than one replica set member on a single system, this configuration reduces the redundancy and capacity of the replica set.
+Such deployments are typically for testing purposes and beyond the scope of this tutorial.

 Three Member Replica Set
 ~~~~~~~~~~~~~~~~~~~~~~~~